Gedlegg/VBA-challenge/README.md

 # VBA-challenge

-# Explanation of Script Creation:
+# Explanation of Script Creation: (My VBA Script Has two subroutines Stock_Data and Reset)

 # Retrieval of Data: